PANS symptoms can develop at any age.

 Who Gets PANS/PANDAS?

 There is no age requirement for a PANS diagnosis.
-According to current PANS/PANDAS data, the average age of onset is between the ages of 3 and 13, but onset can happen in children younger than three years old and older than thirteen.
-A PANDAS diagnosis requires a prepubertal onset, but if a patient is postpubertal at symptom onset, then they would be diagnosed with PANS.
+According to current PANS/PANDAS data, the average age of onset is between the ages of 3 and 13, but onset can happen in children younger than three years old and older than thirteen and into adulthood.
+A PANDAS diagnosis requires a prepubertal onset, but if a patient is postpubertal at symptom onset due to a GAS exposure, then they would be diagnosed with PANS.

 We aspire to empower.